 Medellín struck me as a slightly-chaotic, rapidly modernizing city on the way up.
 The “Paisas”, as the locals call themselves, were warm, welcoming, hard-working (6 days/week is a normal work schedule) and eager to brag about the vibrant culture of their city.
 Medellín is also in a stunning locale, situated in a valley surrounded by verdant hills and mountains, with wispy clouds enveloping the tops of the highest peaks.
 Although nicknamed “The City of Eternal Spring”, it actually rained every day we were there.
 This rain was mostly just a drizzle though, and usually finished in an hour or two.
-Here’s a look at the sights we saw in our few rainy days in Medellín:
+Here’s a look at the sights we saw on our 3 days in Medellin:

 Our first night out in the city, we met our Couchsurfing host, Diomer, and were taken to a popular salsa club, Havana Son.
 We got our first salsa lessons from him before the crowd trickled in (it’s really not time to dance until 10:30pm in Colombia) and spent the night trying to figure out the difficult rhythm and not make total fools of ourselves.
 I think we did make fools of ourselves, because try as we might, we dance like gringos.
 I really have no rhythm.
 It was obvious that all the Paisas in the club had been salsa-ing since they could walk and that they lived for Friday nights out getting their groove on.
 It made me wish that ballroom dance was something we still learned in the US, because maybe then I wouldn’t be so inept!
 One Colombian girl grabbed Zach to try to teach him better, and instructed “You must hear the music!”
 Salsa seems second nature to Colombians, but not to us!
 We ended up getting another lesson the next night, with some friends of Diomer’s in their home.
 This time we got it a little better, so maybe there is some hope.